rottensyst88/ImageViewerKonachan/README.md

+# UPDATE: THIS PROJECT IS OFFICIALLY DEAD!

+So, turns out there's this thing called **Grabber** ([https://github.com/Bionus/imgbrd-grabber](https://github.com/Bionus/imgbrd-grabber)).
+Yeah, basically does the exact same thing I was trying to do here.
+Whoops!
+Guess I'll just go... *poof*... now.
+LOL.

 ## KonaJar (Written in Java, that's why the "Jar"... gosh, I'm **sooo** funny)
 ### A wallpaper viewer and manager for downloading wallpapers from Konachan.com